PratyushSingh1/Netflix-EDA/README.md

+ Netflix, Inc. is an American media-services provider and production company headquartered in Los Gatos, California, founded in 1997 by Reed Hastings and Marc Randolph in Scotts Valley, California.
+The company's primary business is its subscription-based streaming service which offers online streaming of a library of films and television programs, including those produced in-house.
+As of April 2020, Netflix had over 193 million paid subscriptions worldwide, including 73 million in the United States.
+It is available worldwide except in the following: mainland China (due to local restrictions), Iran, Syria, North Korea, and Crimea (due to U.S. sanctions).
+The company also has offices in French, United States, United Kingdom, Brazil, the Netherlands, India, Japan, and South Korea.
+Netflix is a member of the Motion Picture Association of America (MPAA).
+Today, the company produces and distributes content from countries all over the globe.

 The commands that we used in this project :

 * head() - It shows the first N rows in the data (by default, N=5).